PineappleRind/wiggle-text-generator/README.md

 ### `bezier_params`
 4 comma-separated values (no spaces).
 It only works if `ease` is `custom_bezier`.

+If you don't want to fiddle with numbers, [here's a good visual editor](https://cubic-bezier.com).

 ### `ease`
 One of `linear`, `sine`, `quadratic`, `cubic`, `exponential`, `quart_in`, `quart_out`, `custom_bezier`.